Roamer Alexis Angulo

-Roamer Alexis Angulo (born 25 March 1984) is a Colombian professional boxer who challenged for the WBO super middleweight title in 2018 and the WBC super middleweight title in August 2020.
+Roamer Alexis Angulo (born 25 March 1984) is a Colombian professional boxer who challenged for the WBO super middleweight title in 2018 and the WBC super middleweight title in 2020.

 Professional career

 Roamer turned professional in 2010 and won 23 fights in a row with 20 coming by way of Knockout.
 In his 24th fight he would earn his first world title opportunity against Mexican world champion Gilberto Ramírez.